 Going with the flow

 There are four areas that NIPSCO officials need to monitor on an ongoing basis, all of which are located along Indiana’s Tippecanoe River or the downstream Wabash River.
 To make things a little simpler, they opted to deploy flow-tracking equipment on existing bridges along the waterway.

-With the spots picked out, project managers determined the best data loggers for the job were NexSens Technology 3100-AVSS Wireless Telemetry Systems equipped with cellular telemetry.
-Part of the reasoning behind the choice included the sturdy stainless steel box that comes with each AVSS Wireless Telemetry System, which minimizes risks of vandalism.
+With the spots picked out, project managers determined the best data loggers for the job were NexSens Technology data loggers equipped with cellular telemetry and housed in a secure box.
+Part of the reasoning behind the choice included the sturdy stainless steel box for each AVSS Wireless Telemetry System, which minimizes risks of vandalism.
 Project managers secured eight telemetry systems, two for each bridge monitoring site.

 After the level measurements are captured by the WaterLOG sensors, data are transmitted via cellular telemetry to a computer running NexSens iChart software.
 The software displays the figures on water level with updates every 15 minutes.

 LimnoTech engineers have also been periodically collecting discharge measurements using a SonTek RiverSurveyor M9 ADCP.
 Plugging this discharge data into iChart Software alongside the water level data allows NIPSCO engineers to automatically estimate river flow in real time.